People of the Promised Land, Part I

 From Joshua to Solomon, God's united people entered and flourished in the promised land.

-Beginning with Israel's entrance into Canaan under the leadership of Joshua, People of the Promised Land I and II chart the ups and downs of the nation of Israel.
-People of the Promised Land I covers the united kingdom of Israel, from Joshua to Solomon.
+Beginning with Israel's entrance into Canaan under the leadership of Joshua, People of the Promised Land I charts the ups and downs of the united kingdom of Israel.

 We will study the books of Joshua, Ruth, 1 and 2 Samuel, 1 Kings 1-11 and overviews of Psalms and Proverbs.